About the Residency

 Cost and Stipend

 There is no cost for lodging and studio space with the PlySpace Residency Program.
 Residents are expected to arrange their own travel and provide their own meals, supplies, and other personal expenses.
 There is a $25 non-refundable application fee for each application submitted for review.
 This must be paid via credit card or debit card during the online application process for every application.
 Other forms of payment (cash or check) will not be accepted.

-All PlySpace Residents will receive a $500 stipend to help offset the cost of travel.
+All PlySpace Residents and Fellows will receive a $500 stipend to help offset the cost of travel, as well as a $500 food stipend.
 This is a flat stipend, regardless of length of stay.

-PlySpace Resident Fellows will receive the $500 travel stipend as well as an additional $1000 stipend for materials and living expenses.
+PlySpace Resident Fellows will receive an additional $1000 stipend for materials and living expenses.
 They will also receive up to $1000 in funding toward their community collaborative project.

 All stipends will be paid half at the start of the residency and half at the end of the residency.
 Residents must complete the entire residency term in order to receive the stipend.